How to Close Your Project

 Project Phase Five: Closing

 During the closing phase, the project is formally ended with the team and in agreement with the project sponsor or client.

-The activities executed during this phase ensure no element of the project or associated processes are overlooked whilst also delivering the solution to the end-users.
+The activities executed during this phase ensure no elements of the project or associated processes are overlooked whilst also delivering the solution to the end-users.

 According to the Project Management Institute, failure to close a project correctly can create severe difficulties for the project team and end-users.
 These include: